crweiner/hacktoberfest-swag-list/docs/list.md

 - **How to sign up**: Submit your application to win swags from RapidAPI using the [contact form](https://docs.google.com/forms/d/e/1FAIpQLScBao9QuBPjAOgNK_2cCe2_8Y40dqvkS8f0DMpst-WopZOg8w/viewform?usp=sf_link)
 - **Notes**: Only the first 50 participants who complete the challenge will be chosen as winners.
 For more details visit the [page](https://rapidapi.com/learn/hacktoberfest).

+#### **Razorpay**

+- **Swag**: Stickers, custom Razorpay t-shirt
+- **Requirements**:
+    - Contribue to open [issues](https://github.com/search?q=org%3Arazorpay+is%3Aissue+is%3Aopen) or check for open issues in any repository under the [Razorpay](https://github.com/razorpayj organisation with label `hacktoberfest`.
+    - One or more contribution will receive a pack of custom Razorpay stickers.
+    - Top contributors will receive a custom Razorpay t-shirt.
+- **How to sign up**: Register on the [Hacktoberfest website](https://hacktoberfest.com/) anytime between September 26 and October 31, 2022.
+- **Notes**: More details availabe on their [hacktoberfest2022](https://github.com/razorpay/.github/blob/master/HACKTOBERFEST.md) announcement page.

 #### **Refine**

 - **Swag**: T-shirt, cap, bottle.